Electrology Schools in Rhode Island

 - Average salary for electrology in Rhode Island is $33,310.

 - There is a predicted 7.9% job increase between 2012 - 2022.

 If you can fill a need in a community, you can give yourself job security and know that your work is worthwhile.
-Thats why electrology is such a rapidly-growing field in Rhode Island and throughout the country.
+That's why electrology is such a rapidly-growing field in Rhode Island and throughout the country.
 People hate shaving and waxing, particularly if they have excessive hair growth.

 Electrology involves using electric pulses to kill hair at the follicle and stop it from regrowing.
 Typically, clients need multiple sessions before hair growth stops altogether.
 When you start your training, you can learn how to use electrolysis tools and apply the right pressure to different parts of the body.
 Your instructors, who should be experienced electrologists, may show you how to use different processes and techniques for maximum efficiency.
 As you move through the curriculum of your program, you may get plenty of hands-on practice.
 You can learn how to use the tools on mannequins and perfect your electrolysis technique for different body parts.

 Rhode Island is a state that licenses electrology professionals.
 When you apply for your license, you will fill out an application and include a $25 fee.
 When it is time to renew your license, the state will send you a reminder around 60 days ahead to give you plenty of time to prepare.
 You will be able to renew in their online portal, to make things simple.
 Although Rhode Island does not make practitioners take continuing education units, we recommend them for maintaining your professional skills.

 Average yearly salary for electrology in Rhode Island